Finding Resilience With My Second Childbirth

 I also took off more time to spend with my daughter than expected.
 Three months after she was born I wasn’t ready to go back to work full time, while with my son I was so happy to be back.
 I was lucky to be in a position to just work part-time then.

 Embrace those magical moments when they do happen.

 I loved hearing the sweet little cries when my babe came out, and what a healthy little girl she was.
-My favorite second childbirth memory is of the song “Dear Theodosia” coming on my birth playlist (the Ben Folds and Regina Spektor version), singing it with my husband, and the anesthesiologist stating what a great song it is.
+My favorite second childbirth memory is of the song “Dear Theodosia” coming on my birth playlist (the Ben Folds and Regina Spektor version), singing it with my husband, and the anesthesiologist stated what a great song it is.